Generalized Kullback-Leibler Divergence Loss: Conclusion and Limitation

 \section{Conclusion and Limitation}

-In this paper, we have investigated the mechanism of Kullback-Leibler (KL) Divergence loss in terms of gradient optimization.
-Based on our analysis, we decouple the KL loss into a weighted Mean Square Error ($\mathbf{w}$MSE) loss and a Cross-Entropy loss with soft labels.
-The new formulation is named Decoupled Kullback-Leibler (DKL) Divergence loss.
-To address the spotted issues of KL/DKL, we make two improvements that break the asymmetric optimization property and design smoother weight functions incorporating class-wise global information, deriving the Generalized Kullback-Leibler (GKL) Divergence loss.
-Experimental results on CIFAR-10/100, ImageNet, and vision-language data show that we create new state-of-the-art adversarial robustness and competitive performance on knowledge distillation.
-This underscores the efficacy of our Innovative GKL loss technique.
-The KL loss exhibits a wide range of applications.
-As part of our future work, we aim to explore and highlight the versatility of GKL in various other scenarios, like robustness on out-of-distribution data, and incremental learning.
+In this paper, we investigated the optimization mechanism of the Kullback-Leibler (KL) divergence loss from a gradient perspective.
+We showed that KL can be decoupled into a weighted Mean Squared Error ($\mathbf{w}$MSE) term and a Cross-Entropy term with soft labels, leading to the proposed Decoupled Kullback-Leibler (DKL) divergence loss.
+To address the limitations of KL/DKL, we further introduced two improvements: breaking the asymmetric optimization property and designing smoother weighting functions with class-wise global information, resulting in the proposed Generalized Kullback-Leibler (GKL) divergence loss.
+Extensive experiments on CIFAR-10/100, ImageNet, and vision-language benchmarks show that GKL achieves state-of-the-art adversarial robustness and competitive knowledge distillation performance.
+Since the proposed framework only relies on softmax outputs, it can naturally extend to token-level distillation in autoregressive sequence models.
+Exploring such language-model distillation settings, as well as applications in out-of-distribution robustness and incremental learning, will be valuable future work.

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }